SSoelvsten/adiar/FUTURE_WORK.md

 store the hash value within each and every node.
-Instead, similar to _canonicity_ in [#127](https://github.com/SSoelvsten/adiar/pull/127), we can store the hash of the root (and its negation) as two numbers in the `node_file` and merely propagate the hash values in the priority queue of `adiar::reduce`.
+Instead, similar to _canonicity_ in [#127](https://github.com/SSoelvsten/adiar/pull/127), we can store the hash of the root (and its negation) as two numbers in the `node_file` and merely propagate the hash values in the priority queue of `reduce`.

 ### Proof Logging